jaso-public/cs764-sorter/README.md

 # Implemented Techniques
 ## Tournament Tree
-The tournament tree can be seen within the TournamentPQ.cpp and TournamentPQ.h files located within the ./src directory
+The tournament tree's methods can be seen within the TournamentPQ.cpp and TournamentPQ.h files located within the ./src directory.
+It is utilized within the Sorter.cpp file that is also within the ./src directory to sort records.
+Within Sorter.cpp, it is utilized on lines 109, 195, 259, 301, and 341.

 ## Variable Size Records
 The generator class accepts various flags including the "-s" flag for record size and the "-c" flag for record count.
-This enables a user to generate records of variable sizes and counts.
+This enables a user to generate records of variable sizes and counts to an input.txt.
 This can be seen within the generate.cpp file in the ./src/tools directory.
+For sorting a given input file, the sortMain() method in ./tools/SortMain.cpp accepts the flag "-s" to allow the user to define a given record size.
+This size is sent to the Record's class' staticInitialize() method to be used when preforming operations on records.
+This call can be seen in SortMain.cpp at line 141.

-## Minimum Count of Row
+## Minimum Count of Row Comparisons

 ## Duplicate Removal
+Duplicate removal is completed by the DeduplicaterProvider.
+This provider is given the sorted output, and then, it only returns unique records from this sorted output.
+This provider can be seen within Provider.h at lines 86-118.
+Its place within our execution chain of providers/consumers can be seen within SortMain.cpp at line 164.

 ## Cache Size Mini Runs